Mutations

 Although the link between kidney dysfunction and blood lipids is not entirely understood, several studies have reported that protein levels in carriers’ urine parallel those of triglycerides and cholesterol in blood, and medications that normalize blood lipid profiles ameliorate LPG (e.g., Usui et al., 2016; Arai et al., 2003; Liao et al., 2012; Lui et al., 2019).

-Of note, one carrier, a 21-year-old Chinese man, suffered from both LPG and collagen type III glomerulopathy, a condition in which type III collagen accumulates in kidney glomeruli (Liu et al., 2022).
+Two R43C carriers have been found to also carry mutations in COL4A, a gene encoding a component of type IV collagen.
+One of these individuals was an 11-year-old Chinese girl with LPG and Alport syndrome, a common inherited kidney disorder that affects basement membranes (Yang et al., 2024).
+In addition to APOE R43C, she carried the pathogenic splice site mutation COL4A4 c.930+1G>A. The second individual was a 21-year-old Chinese man, who suffered from LPG and collagen type III glomerulopathy, a condition in which type III collagen accumulates in kidney glomeruli (Liu et al., 2022).
 Although the latter glomerulopathy is considered sporadic when it develops in adults, the man carried two heterozygous mutations in the COL4A4 gene, one of which, c.4715C>T, was suspected to be pathogenic.

 Two heterozygous carriers, one of East Asian and one of European (Finnish) ancestry were reported in the gnomAD variant database (v2.1.1, Apr 2022).